 Step 3: Complete a Background Check

 You must obtain a Georgia Crime Information Center (GCIC) report of your criminal history.
 You can receive this report from any local sheriff’s office or police department.
 The report may cost up to $25 and is valid for up to 60 days from the date of issue.
-You must bring this to the AMP testing center prior to receiving a license.
+You must bring this to the PSI testing center prior to receiving a license.

 Step 4: Complete Your Lawful Presence Verification and Take the Georgia Salesperson Licensing Exam